Van der Waals-London interaction of atoms with pseudo-relativistic kinetic energy: Introduction

-Note that all previous results only hold for nonrelativistic kinetic energies.
+Note that all previous rigorous results were only proven for non--relativistic kinetic energies.
 For heavy atoms one should include relativistic effects for the electrons.
-This is the main goal of the work at hand.
-The method of the proof developed in \cite{ioannis} is based in its essential part on the Feshbach-Schur method.
-Our approach is purely variational and similar to the one used in \cite{BaVu04,BaVu03,BaVu01,BaVu02,VuZhis02,VuZhis03,VuZhis01} to obtain asymptotics of eigenvalues of multiparticle Schrödinger operators near the bottom of the essential spectrum.
-In comparison to \cite{ioannis}, we get higher order terms in the asymptotic expansion and better estimates for the remainder terms in both, the nonrelativistic and the pseudo-relativistic case.
-Furthermore, our method yields an explicit expression for the constants in terms up to the order $\D^{-9}$ in the intercluster energy expansion.
-We consider a molecule with $N$ electrons of charge $-e$ and spin $\frac12$, and $M$ pointwise nuclei with charges $eZ_l$ located at positions $X_l$ in $\R^3$, which we suppose to be fixed (Born-Oppenheimer approximation).
-We assume that the system is neutral, which means that $\sum_{l=1}^M Z_l=N$.
-The corresponding Hamiltonian is
+This is one of the main goals of the work at hand.
+Our approach is purely variational and similar to the one used in \cite{VuZhis02,VuZhis03,VuZhis01} to obtain the asymptotics of eigenvalues of multiparticle Schr\"odinger operators near the bottom of the essential spectrum and in \cite{BaVu04,BaVu03,BaVu01,BaVu02} to get the asymptotics for the binding energy of the Pauli--Fierz operator.

+Most importantly, in Theorem \ref{thm_pre_03} below we rigorously prove the famous Axilrod--Teller--Muto $D^{-9}$ three body correction to the van der Waals--London interaction which is a genuine non--additive three body effect and which plays an important role in the case of three or more interacting atoms in atom physics \cite{Lilienfeld-Tkatchenko, Axilrod-Teller, DiStasio-2014, Muto}.
+To the best of our knowledge, this has never been rigorously shown before.